Tan3103/nFactorial_Incubator/README.md

    - The project uses a basic security setup for simplicity.
 For a production environment, a more robust security mechanism should be implemented.

 2. **Database Selection:**
    - An H2 in-memory database is used for development and testing purposes.
-For production, consider using a more scalable and persistent database such as MySQL or PostgreSQL.
+For production, consider using a more scalable and persistent database such as PostgreSQL.

 ### Known Issues